TermGet/docs-old/readmes/download.md

 # Downloads

-To get a stable build, [click here](http://termget.gitlab.io/Downloads/)
+To get a stable build, [click here](https://github.com/TermGet/TermGet/releases)

-To get a alpha build, go to the [TermGet GitLab repository](https://gitlab.com/TermGet/TermGet), and click the download button on the top right corner.
+To get a alpha build, go to the [TermGet GitHub repository](https://github.com/TermGet/TermGet), and click the download button on the top right corner.